-Metromile is an insurance company that is leading the charge in the pay-per-mile car insurance initiative.
+Metromile is leading the charge in the pay-per-mile car insurance.
 Drivers pay a low monthly base rate in addition to a few cents per mile they drive.
 The bill at the end of each month is the sum of the base rate and the per-mile rate a customer drives.
 With Metromile, drivers with a low monthly mileage save an average of $500 annually.
-This policy is currently only available in California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia and Washington, but Metromile plans on expanding this policy soon.
+This policy is currently only available in California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia and Washington, but Metromile plans on expanding.

-Esurance offers a pay-per-mile plan for its customers in Oregon at this current moment.
+Esurance offers a pay-per-mile plan for its customers in Oregon.
 Esurance sends its pay-per-mile customers a device that monitors their mileage.
 Esurance’s monthly costs are similar to those of Metromile, with a base cost and a per-mile rate.
-Esurance only recommends joining this policy if you drive less than 10,000 miles annually; otherwise, you probably won’t see a difference in your savings.
+Esurance only recommends buying this policy if you drive less than 10,000 miles annually; otherwise, you probably won’t see a difference in your rate.

 Who Is the Ideal Pay-Per-Mile Insurance Customer?

-Understandably, the customers who get the best rates with a pay-per-mile policy are the ones that don’t drive as much.
+The customers who get the best rates with a pay-per-mile policy are the ones that don’t drive much.
 If your car is parked more often than the average car, you will save quite a bit of money with this policy.

-Fair-weather drivers: The national average annual miles per driver is 13,476 miles.
+Fair-weather drivers: The national average annual miles per driver is 13,476 miles, according to the Federal Highway Administration.
 If you feel you drive far less than this amount, you might want to switch to pay-per-mile car insurance.